franck-benault/creditCardFraudDetection/README.md

 The first result shows that CatBoost [PL4] is probably the most performant algorithm.

+### More Advanced classifiers
+#### XGBoost
+XGBoast is a project outside scikit-learn.
+It is known a very effective for imbalanced data.
+The first results show that it is among the most performant classifiers.

 ## Hyperparameters tuning
 The following techniques () are coming from the package sklearn.model_selection of scikit-learn.